-I'm a frequent contributor to Adweek's daily blog, where we bring you the best and worst of advertising, marketing and design.
+Since 2013, I've been a contributor to Adweek, where we bring you the best and worst of advertising, marketing and design.

-I cover a lot of stories relating to advertising that empowers women and also advertising that perpetuates stereotypes.
+Many of the stories I've covered relate to advertising that empowers women and also advertising that perpetuates stereotypes.

-Adweek's interesting, because it's the first time I really personally discovered how wild the comments section can get on the internet.
-(I mean, let's not even discuss CNN; that comment section is a cesspool.)
-People feel big feelings about ads, in general.
+Adweek's interesting, because it's the first time I really personally discovered how wild the (now defunct) comments section can get on the internet.
+People feel big feelings about ads.
 Add to that commentary on, say, girls and women (the Aerie, Pantene, and Always campaigns, for example) and buckle up and wear a flame retardant suit, because things are about to get fiery.

 "Dying at all the butthurt men in these comments - 'women do this to each other far more often!' 'men get called these things too!' 'this is sexist!'
 You're morons and missing the point, bye."